 Here's our compilation of all the discount codes and short term offers we can find from Wightlink, Red Funnel and Hovertravel.
 We've also included some temporary deals which don't require a promo code:

-Red Funnel discount code: no code, book through this page
+Red Funnel discount code: no code, book via this page (unknown expiry date)

 Red Funnel discount code: no code, just book via this electric vehicle page

-- Red Funnel - 15% off for Isle of Wight residents until 31 December 2024.
+- Red Funnel - 15% off for Isle of Wight residents.
 I don't think you have to prove residency by explaining what 'nipper' 'gert' and 'nammet' means but it's only valid on the car ferry, starting from East Cowes.

 Red Funnel discount code: no code, just book via this link (only valid for residents)